the-greenman/gitformanifestos/README.md

 ## Github
 * Github is the biggest online tool for managing git repositories
 * Github allows easy, online editing
-* Markdown allows simple formatting
+* Markdown allows simple formatting (http://daringfireball.net/projects/markdown/).
+Using markdown keeps simple formating as plain text, so that it is easy to compare and manage changes.